-Speaking: combining two words, expanding vocabulary, using more complex sentences, beginning to ask simple questions, beginning to talk about objects and people that are not present, using language to share feelings, experiences and thoughts, beginning to converse on topics fleetingly.
+Speaking: combining two words, expanding vocabulary, using more simple sentences, beginning to ask simple questions, beginning to talk about objects and people that are not present, beginning to use language to share feelings, experiences and thoughts.

 Intensive interaction Stages 4-7: Engagement, Participation, Involvement, Student initiated interaction.